Skip to content

 Release controller

-Automates parts of the process of proposing new releases for IC HostOS and GuestOS.
+Automates the process of proposing new releases for IC HostOS and GuestOS.

 Usage